 GeneCards Summary for MSR1 Gene

 MSR1 (Macrophage Scavenger Receptor 1) is a Protein Coding gene.
-Diseases associated with MSR1 include necrobiotic xanthogranuloma and prostate cancer.
-Among its related pathways are AGE/RAGE pathway and A-beta Uptake and Degradation.
-GO annotations related to this gene include scavenger receptor activity and low-density lipoprotein particle binding.
+Diseases associated with MSR1 include Barrett Esophagus and Polycystic Ovary Syndrome.
+Among its related pathways are A-beta Pathways: Uptake and Degradation and AGE/RAGE pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and scavenger receptor activity.
 An important paralog of this gene is SCARA5.

 Membrane glycoproteins implicated in the pathologic deposition of cholesterol in arterial walls during atherogenesis.
 Two types of receptor subunits exist.
-These receptors mediate the endocytosis of a diverse group of macromolecules, including modified low density lipoproteins (LDL).
-Isoform III does not internalize acetylated LDL
+These receptors mediate the endocytosis of a diverse group of macromolecules, including modified low density lipoproteins (LDL) (PubMed:2251254).
+Isoform III does not internalize acetylated LDL (PubMed:9548586).